Hkattelu/Hkattelu.github.io/_posts/2016-5-31-File-Compression-2.markdown

 {% endhighlight %}

-Notice that certain strings such as "sentence".
+Notice that certain strings such as "sentence" repeat in the file.
 We can take advantage of this by using what is called a distance-length pair.
 A distance length pair takes the form <d,l>.
 The d is the number of characters you have to go back and the l is the number of characters to copy.
 To compress the file, we would start reading it and then once we reach the second "sentence.",